How do you answer credit card application questions such as monthly spending, housing payment, annual income, and total available assets?

 - Structured settlements from lawsuits or insurance policies

 - Interest income from investments, trust funds, and savings

 The answer to what to put for income on credit card applications for college students is more complicated.
 Therefore, pay close attention to avoid problems in the future – when the bill comes due.

 First, student loans do not count as income.
-Loans are a debt that you must repay, and they appear on your consumer report as such.
-However, you can report any excess funding borrowed to pay living expenses as an asset, albeit temporary.
+Loans are a debt you must repay, appearing on your consumer report.
+However, you can report any excess funding borrowed to pay living expenses as an asset, albeit temporarily.